cchhaarroonn/Owersite/README.md

 This script is currently being developed only for Windows but some of features still work on Linux.
 Features that work on linux are: Move cursor, spammsg, clicking, openwebsite.
 In future I'll add more Linux features so fun would be equal on every OS!

+## Current version and release notes

+Current version of this project is v1.0.5 in this version i added changing background and spamming error vbs script with random symbols!

 ## Note

 Script is made only for fun and I (author of project AKA charon) am not responsible for any possible harming changes that people might add by forking project.
 Run other forks on your own risk!